Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Introduction

 \section{Introduction}

+\texttt{QuadratiK} is an open-source, comprehensive package, written in \texttt{R} and \texttt{Python}, of multivariate analysis and inference methods that are based on quadratic distances \cite{markatou2021}. \texttt{QuadratiK} allows users to perform goodness-of-fit tests using very large, multidimensional data sets.
+These data sets are met in many scientific fields from biology, to medicine, to agriculture and public health.
+The UCI Machine Learning Repository (https://archieve.ics.uci.edu) provides many such datasets.
+The package offers the user the capability to perform one, two, and $k$-sample goodness-of-fit tests, as well as to perform data clustering using the method developed by \cite{golzy2020}.

-The Goodness-of-Fit (GoF) problem is crucial in statistical research for several reasons.
-Firstly, GoF tests constitute a classical tool in deciding the compatibility of data with an assumed probability distribution.
-Secondly, comparing two or more samples allows researchers to examine differences or similarities between groups or conditions.
+The problem of Goodness-of-Fit (GoF) is crucial in research.
+GoF tests constitute a classical tool to decide the comparability of data with an assumed probability model (distribution).
+Comparing two or more samples allows researchers to examine differences or similarities between groups or conditions.
 This can help identify factors that may contribute to certain outcomes or behaviours.
 Furthermore, such comparisons facilitate the validation of findings and ensure the generalizability of research results, thus enhance the robustness and reliability of research findings.
 The standard way of constructing a GoF test procedure involves the computation of some distance-like functional between the null distribution and the given observations, where the null hypothesis is rejected if the obtained distance is greater than a critical value.

-Some of the commonly used tests in this category are the Kolmogorov-Smirnov test, performed through the \text{R} function \texttt{ks.test} in the \texttt{stats} package, the Cram\'er-von Mises, in the \text{R} package \texttt{goftest} \citep{Faraway2019}, and Anderson-Darling test, available in the \text{R} package \texttt{goft} \citep{Gonzalez2017}.
-These tests are also available in the \text{Python} library \texttt{scipy} \citep{2020SciPy}.
-The \text{R} package \texttt{vsgoftest} performs GoF tests of various families of distributions (uniform, normal, lognormal, exponential, gamma, Weibull, Pareto, Fisher, Laplace and Beta) based on Shannon entropy and the Kullback-Leibler divergence.
-These tests were developed by \cite{Vasicek1976} and \cite{Song2002}.
-The Vasicek-Song (VS) tests are intended to be applied to univariate data obtained as realizations of continuous random variables, and, in case of multivariate data, only the multivariate normality test is included.
-The \texttt{dbEmpLikeGOF} package developed by \cite{Miecznikowski2013} proposes GoF normality and uniformity tests, and two-sample test, based on empirical likelihood ratio for univariate samples.
-These tests are closely related to VS tests.
-The \texttt{GoFKernel} package contains an implementation of the Fan's test \citep{Fan1994}, which is based on the L2-distance, and a practical approximation, using the L1-norm, to compare the discrepancy between a theoretical density function and a sample kernel estimate of the density function \citep{Cao2005}.
+The statistical literature includes many GoF tests, and software written in both, \texttt{R} and \texttt{Python}, encodes many of the proposed methods.
+Our interest centers on a family of kernel-based quadratic distances (KBQDs), a set of methods that are fundamentally different with all other methods that appear in the literature.